PhD, University of Toronto, (1942)

 At Loyola, Arnold continued her work on emotion theory and engaged in physiological psychology experimentation while concurrently expanding her evaluation and integration of work published in this area.
 Curious about and seeking to integrate findings of Russian physiological psychologists, but having no access to their work, she applied for and was awarded a Fulbright Fellowship in West Germany for the 1962-1963 academic year.
 Unfortunately, Russian neuroscience work was simply unavailable, even from her German base.
 Retiring from Loyola in 1972, Arnold moved to Spring Hill College in Mobile, Alabama where she began work on her next book, Memory and the Brain (1984).
 Projects at Spring Hill left little time for work on the book, thus she retired in 1975 and worked on the book full-time.
-A few years later Arnold moved to Tucson, Arizona to be closer to one of her daughters and lived there until her death on October 2, 2002 at the age of 98.
+A few years later Arnold moved to Tucson, Arizona to be closer to two of her daughters and lived there until her death on October 2, 2002 at the age of 98.

 Magda Arnold was a leading 20th century emotions researcher in spite of her impoverished beginnings, her gender, and being an immigrant and a Catholic.
 Her TAT scoring system anticipated contemporary grounded theory and the questions she asked and researched are still being studied today.